 The beach

 One of the peachiest plus points about living in Bristol is that the coast is within easy reach of the city and you can escape to the seaside often in under 90 minutes!
-You’ll find 12 more beaches that are an easy day trip near Bristol in this blog post.
+You’ll find more beaches that make fun days out near Bristol in this blog post.

 Just off the motorway: family-friendly M5 stop offs near Bristol